dancard32/dancard32/README.md

 <img src="https://raw.githubusercontent.com/halfrost/halfrost/master/icons/header_.png"/>

 ## About me
-I am an aspiring software engineer.
-I obtained my educational background in aerospace engineering, but am eagerly looking to transition into the world of technology and programming!
+Former rocket scientist, aspiring software engineer.
+I obtained my formal education in aerospace engineering, but am eagerly looking to transition into the world of technology and programming!

-My current interest is all things programming!
 Through my graduate studies focusing of space propulsion, I found my passion of programming.
-After much reflection, I've decided that I would like to pursue this career.
+And after much reflection, I've decided that I would like to pursue this career.

+There's so much to learn and I can't wait to get started!

 I can be reached via my email at dcard@umich.edu